 Most important, the Columbia Heights Educational Campus has delivered these prepared meals to the neediest students and families affected by COVID-19.
 CHEC is an extraordinary school.
 In better times, CHEC students have been regulars at EF’s International Women's Day and other programs; we have provided computers to graduating seniors, Women and the Vote calendars to their classrooms, and supported them in other ways.
-And on June 23rd, our very own Rosalyn Overstreet-Gonzalez hosted a deeply moving on-line gala honoring CHEC principal Maria Tukeva and seniors who graduated in the middle of the pandemic and are heading to some of the finest colleges in the country.
+And on last June, our very own Rosalyn Overstreet-Gonzalez hosted a deeply moving on-line gala honoring CHEC principal Maria Tukeva and seniors who graduated in the middle of the pandemic and are heading to some of the finest colleges in the country.
 Many graduates are the first in their families to attend college.

 Please Help Us Keep Food*4*DC*Kids Going!